-Kim Renshaw has been working in events since the age of 15 and is the founder of the zero waste event “Gourmet Night Market” in Mount Maunganui.
+Kim Renshaw has been working in events since the age of 15 and was the orginal founder of the zero waste event “Gourmet Night Market” in Mount Maunganui.
 She passed the event on to new owners in 2016 when Beyond the Bin required her full time attention.
 Kim is passionate about ensuring the business is always operating in line with its values and strategy, enabling growth whilst holding true to its environmental purpose.

-Kim is responsible for the day to day operations and business strategy.
-She loves working with the waste and packaging sectors to improve systems for events to utilise.
-Kim believes communication is the key to success and Beyond the Bin is in a unique position to communicate with all event waste stakeholders.
+Kim is responsible for the day to day operations and overall business strategy.
+She loves working with the waste and packaging sectors to improve systems for waste producers to utilise.
+Kim believes communication is the key to success and Beyond the Bin is in a unique position to communicate with all waste stakeholders.

 Vanessa joins the team from Wellington with a decade of event & campaign management skills and a passion for waste minimisation.
 She also forms part of the award winning Newtown Festival Zero Waste Team, who have been successively upping the diversion rate since 2012 for New Zealand’s largest street festival.
 She believes that slick systems, clear communication and making it fun are the paths to success when it comes to waste minimisation.

 Vanessa is our part-time research and project assistant and we are extremely lucky to have her on the team.

 An obsession with ocean trash 13 years ago developed into a personal and professional focus on reducing waste.
 Since then, Valerie has been involved in outreach, education and research aimed at making environmental sustainability relevant and accessible for people.
 Valerie believes engaging in waste reduction is an achievable, empowering and fun way for people to take action for the environment.

 Valerie joins Beyond the Bin as a part-time project assistant and zero waste coordinator.
 Along with having the pleasure to work with Beyond the Bin, Valerie is also involved with zero waste initiatives in her home of Raglan.